THE DOG DAYS ARE OVER 2.0

 “…when you ask a person to jump, his attention is mostly directed toward the act of jumping and the mask falls so that the real person appears.” - Philippe Halsman

-– World premiere: 18, 19, 20 september 2025, Biennale de la Danse 2025, Les Grands Loceaux, FR –
+– World premiere: september 2025, Biennale de la danse 2025, Lyon, FR –

-THE DOG DAYS ARE OVER 2.0 departs from the 2014 production THE DOG DAYS ARE OVER.
-That production marked the absolute breakthrough for Jan Martens, with an extensive international tour of more than 100 performances.
+In 2025, Jan Martens and GRIP are recreating this successful show with a new cast.
 Over the past few years, various dance academies took up this choreographic material: for large groups, amateurs or professionals – the work continued to capture the imagination because of its physical challenge and choreographic ingenuity.
+THE DOG DAYS ARE OVER has become an audience favourite and a landmark among performances that focus on exhaustion and repetitiveness.

 The American photographer Philippe Halsman once said: “When you ask a person to jump, his attention is mostly directed toward the act of jumping and the mask falls so that the real person appears.”
-Jan Martens took this statement as a starting point for THE DOG DAYS ARE OVER and exposed through the jump the person behind the dancer.
+With THE DOG DAYS ARE OVER Jan Martens took this statement as a starting point and exposed through the jump the person behind the dancer.

 In THE DOG DAYS ARE OVER, the dancer is defined as a pure performer, striving after perfection.
 Subjected to a complex, mathematical, vigorous and exhausting choreography executed in forced uniformity, the eight dancers ultimately slip up.
 And then their masks fall.